State Guides

 • Oregon uses a 200-day rule, not 183 days like most states

-• No sales tax in Oregon, but high income tax makes Florida attractive
+• No sales tax in Oregon, but income tax alone creates a heavier total tax burden than Florida's sales-tax-only model

 Overview: Oregon Tax Burden